All Products

 image

-Run the following command to view the metric output.
+Run the following command to confirm the adapter is serving the converted metric:

 kubectl get --raw "/apis/external.metrics.k8s.io/v1beta1/namespaces/*/nginx_ingress_controller_per_second" | jq .